Q-tech-info/Q-Funding-Proposal-1.0/README.md

 Executive Summary

-The Q# token represents an innovative funding mechanism for decentralized science (DeSci) focused on advancing hybrid quantum-classical  crypographic research.
+The Q# token represents an innovative funding mechanism for decentralized science (DeSci) focused on advancing hybrid quantum-classical  cryptographic research.

 This proposal outlines a strategy to raise funds through the issuance of Q# tokens, with 75% of funds generated from solving cryptographic challenges (such as Bitcoin Puzzle 69) being returned to initial investors.